ginstrom/paladin-novel/manuscript/chapter-20.md

 "Trade opportunities," Aldwin replied smoothly.
 "Your... liberation activities have disrupted certain supply chains.
 We're here to discuss alternative arrangements that might benefit all parties."

+The air in the room seemed to thicken, carrying an acrid scent like burning copper.
 Gond felt the divine power stirring uneasily in his chest, like a warning bell.
 There was something fundamentally wrong about these men, something that made his paladin senses recoil.

 "What kind of arrangements?"
 Elena asked.